pulumi/docs/content/quickstart/aws/create-project.md

 Next, you will be prompted for some configuration values for the stack.

 For AWS projects, you will be prompted for the AWS region.
-For this guide, be sure to accept the default value of `us-east-1`.
+You can accept the default value or choose another value like `us-west-2`.

 {{% lang nodejs %}}
 After some dependency installations from `npm`, you'll see some files have been generated: